chimechallenge/chime-utils/README.md

 - cpWER
 - DA-WER

-You can also use `chime-utils score json2ctm input-dir output-dir` to automatically convert all JSON files in `input-dir` and its subfolders to `.ctm` files. <br>
+You can also use `chime-utils score segslt2ctm input-dir output-dir` to automatically convert all SegLST JSON files in `input-dir` and its subfolders to `.ctm` files. <br>
 This allows to use easily also other ASR metrics tools such as [NIST Asclite](https://mig.nist.gov/MIG_Website/tools/asclite.html).